 1. Draw Attention to the Product with a Composition

-The main point of packshot photography is to draw attention to your product, especially for beauty products and cosmetics.
+The main point of packshot photography is to draw attention to your product, especially for beauty products like makeup and cosmetics.
 And should well translate this aim into your compositions.
 As a rule, the product being advertised should appear front and center.
 Many cameras have grids that can be overlayed when taking images to ensure the product is entirely central.

 Composition is also an excellent way to add scale to your image and inform the viewer about the size of the product while also catching the buyer’s attention.
 There are so many accessible composition rules to learn and see what works best to convey your message.